Having check box in the web interface for selecting multiple host and services

 /* end of top table */ printf("</tr>\n"); // <=========== printf("</table>\n");

-#10 Updated by dnsmichi almost 5 years ago
+#10 Updated by dnsmichi about 5 years ago

 i've revamped it a bit, split the top table into 2 tables (id display_header is set), and moved the commands dropdown into the 2nd table on the most right.